 Adapting to a new workplace

 There’s no one correct way to prepare for the new normal- as the past year has proven, we can never be sure what the world will look like in the future.
-That being said, there are a number of actions that companies can take to try to minimize the impact of unpredicted radical changes:
+With that in mind, there are a number of actions that companies can take to try to minimize the impact of unpredicted radical changes:

 - Ensure consistent communication, whether that’s internally within your company, with external stakeholders, or with potential candidates.

 - Clarify new internal policies if your company has adapted the way it operates.
-A candidate might have a certain idea of your company culture based on pre-Coronavirus times, so if you now expect people to work from home 80% of the time, for example, this needs to be clearly communicated.
+A candidate might have a certain idea of your company culture from pre-Coronavirus times, so if you now expect people to work from home 80% of the time, for example, clearly communicating this is important.

-- Ensure the health and safety of candidates and employees by following sanitation guidelines, support and guide in case of distress and anxiety due to changes caused by the changes at work.
+- Ensure the health and safety of candidates and employees by following sanitation guidelines, support and guidance in case of distress and anxiety due to changes caused by the changes at work.

 - Candidates may have health concerns and will be looking for reassurance that your company is following recommended sanitation guidelines.
 It will be a while before work-life returns to how it was before the Coronavirus, and candidates are looking for support and guidance from potential employers during this time